RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 ---

+When a user creates and sends a request, he expects to receive the correct amount of money.
+But how does he keep track of the payments due and received?
+Request is a ledger that documents requests for payment but doesn't directly interact with any external blockchain where the payment happens.

+There are different methods available for the payee and payer to agree on the payment status, and that is when payment networks come into play. **A payment network is a predefined set of rules on how to agree on the payment status of a specific request.**

+A payment network is defined by:
+* The information, defined at the request creation, necessary to be able to detect payments
+* A payment method, the method used to perform a detectable payment
+* A payment detection method, the process to determine the amount paid by the payer through the payment method

+## Types of payment network

+There are currently three types of payment network.

+### Address based

+For this payment network, a request contains one payment address.
+The balance of the request is computed by reading all the inbound transfers to the payment address.
+To pay the request, the payer has to perform a normal transfer to the payment address.
+Outbound transfers are not taken into consideration to compute the request's balance.
+The address must be created exclusively for the request since every inbound transfer to the addresses are considered as payments.
+For example, if a Bitcoin request is created with a payment address that has already received 1 BTC, the request balance will be 1 BTC even though the payee hasn't received any fund from the payer.

+Similar to the payment address, in this payment network we can set a refund address that follows the same rules (it also need to be exclusive to the request).
+The final balance of the request will be substraced by the inbound transfers to the refund address.

+### Reference based

+For this payment network, a request contains one payment address.
+This address doesn't have to be exclusive to the request.
+The balance is computed by reading transfers to the payment address containing a specific reference.
+The reference is a number defined by the request id and the payment address.
+There can be different ways to document the reference through the transfer.
+We currently define two methods that depend on the currency:
+* Through input data
+* Through a proxy smart contract

+Similar to the payment address, in this payment network we can set a refund address that follows the same rules.
+The reference will be specific for the refunds.

+#### Input data:

+In certain cases, when transferring a currency amount, the user has the choice to add additional data to the transaction.
+For example, Ethereum allows the user to add miscellaneous data named *input data* when performing a simple ether transfer.
+In this case, the payment reference is documented here.

+#### Proxy smart contract:

+In this case, the reference is documented through a proxy smart contract.
+This is a smart contract that forwards a currency transfer and stores a reference.
+The currency must be backed by a blockchain with smart contract capabilities.

+### Declarative

+For this payment network, the request doesn't require any additional data.
+The request's stakeholders declare sending and receiving payments and refunds manually.
+Optionnally, the creator of the request can specify information to describe how the payment should occur, but this data will not be used to detect the payment.
+The payee declares the received payments and the payer declares the received refunds.
+The balance of the request is the sum of declared payments minus the sum of declared refunds.
+The payee can also declare the sent refunds and the payer the sent payments.
+These declarations are used only for documentation purposes and aren't taken into consideration to compute the request balance.

+This payment network can be used with every currency.

+## Currencies

+The currencies that are supported for automated payment detection are
+* Bitcoin
+* Ether
+* ERC20

+### Bitcoin

+A Bitcoin request requires an address based payment network.
+This payment network is sufficient for Bitcoin requests because generating a new address for every inbound BTC transfers is already part of Bitcoin's good practices.

+### Ether

+Because one Ethereum address is generally used many times to receive and send transactions, we need a way to identify payments for a specific request without having to create a new address.
+Therefore, we use a reference based payment network for ether requests.
+*Input data* and *proxy contract* methods can be used to reference the ether transfer.

+### ERC20

+ERC20 tokens are based on Ethereum and therefore also use Ethereum addresses.
+We allow the creation of ERC20 requests with *proxy contract* payment network. *Input data* can't be specified for ERC20 transfers.
+Note that the smart contract deployed for ERC20 tokens is different than the one deployed for ether.

+We also provide the address based payment network for ERC20 requests but using the proxy contract payment network is the most convenient way for most use cases.

-## Other currencies
+### Other currencies
-_VRO: this should be modified/added at the end of this section_

-If you don't see a currency you would like to create request with, there is two options:
+If you would like to create a request with a currency we don't support, you have two options:
-- Create a declarative request (see [declarative request](TODO))
+- Create a declarative request
 - Contact us for your currency requirements: **Join the Request Hub** [**here**](https://join.slack.com/t/requesthub/shared_invite/enQtMjkwNDQwMzUwMjI3LWNlYTlmODViMmE3MzY0MWFiMTUzYmNiMWEyZmNiNWZhMjM3MTEzN2JkZTMxN2FhN2NmODFkNmU5MDBmOTUwMjA)
 - Contribute to the protocol creating a dedicated payment network for this currency, by:
   - Writing the specification (following the [advanced logic specification](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/advanced-logic/specs/advanced-logic-specs-0.1.0.md) and get inspired by the [others payment networks](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/advanced-logic/specs))
   - Developing the new payment network in the [advanced-logic package](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/advanced-logic/src/extensions/payment-network).
   - Developing the payment detection in the payment [payment-detection package](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/payment-detection).
   - (OPTIONAL) Developing the payment processing in the [payment-processor package](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/payment-detection)

-# TODO

-When a user creates and sends a request, he can expect to receive the correct amount of money.
-But how does he keep track of the payments due and received?

-There are different methods available for the requester and payer to agree on the payment status, and that is when Payment networks come into play.

-Payment networks allow developers to:
-* Detect blockchain-based payment automatically
-* Declare other kinds of payments completion

-Request is blockchain agnostic, payment methods that are suppored for automated payment dection are: Bitcoin, Ether and ERC20.
-If you miss your favorite blockchain, you can either get in touch with the team or **TODO learn how to do it yourself**

-## Ethereum and ERC20

-Because one Ethereum address is generally used many times to receive and send transactions, we need a way to identify each payment.
-Request provides two payment channels for ETH and ERC20:

-### Address-based payment detection
-The payment channel `pn-erc20-address-based` can be used for one-shot address that will only receives payments for a single request.

-Before using this payment channel, you then have to make sure you create two addresses: one for the payment (or payments if the request is paid in several parts), and one for the refund.

-### Proxy-contract
-This is the most convenient way for most use cases.

-If you opt for the `pn-erc20-proxy-contract` payment channel, the flow for your users will be:

-1. The user allows the smart contract to transfer funds from his address, up to a certain amount you choose.

-2. He creates the request

-3. Out of the request creation, you calculate the payment reference with `last8Bytes(hash(lowercase(requestId + salt + address)))`. **TODO: advise on what to do with the payment reference: store, share etc.**
-4. The payer sends a transaction to the proxy contract with the payment reference.
-5. The request balance is updated and if the amount is sufficient, its status turns to 'Paid'.

-# REMOVE: Reference from previous docs
-Detection made programatically:
-Types.PAYMENT_NETWORK_ID.BITCOIN_ADDRESS_BASED ('pn-bitcoin-address-based'): handle Bitcoin payments associated to a BTC address to the request.
-Every transaction hitting this address will be consider as a payment.
-Eventually, the payer can provide a BTC address for the refunds.
-Note that the addresses must be used for one and only one request otherwise one transaction will be considered as a payment for more than one request. (see Bitcoin)
-Types.PAYMENT_NETWORK_ID.TESTNET_BITCOIN_ADDRESS_BASED ('pn-testnet-bitcoin-address-based'): Same as previous but for the bitcoin testnet. (for test purpose) (see Bitcoin)
-Types.PAYMENT_NETWORK_ID.ERC20_ADDRESS_BASED ('pn-erc20-address-based'): handle ERC20 payments to an unique Ethereum address associated with the request.
-Every transaction hitting this address will be consider as a payment.
-Eventually, the payer can provide an unique Ethereum address for the refunds.
-Note that the addresses must be used for one and only one request otherwise one transaction will be considered as a payment for more than one request. (see ERC20)